dbt

 • Attributes: The columns that describe an entity.

 • Relationships: The actions or relationships that join entities together.
-For example, customers and products entities can be joined by a purchase action.
+For example, customer and product entities can be joined by a purchase action.

 An image of a simplified ER model between customers and products

-The focus of ER modeling is often around the processes of a business; while relational models can connect any which way, ER models are meant to form an architecture that is relatively concise and based on actual business procedures (events) and entities.
+The focus of ER modeling is often around the processes of a business.
+Relational models can connect any which way, but ER models are meant to form an architecture that's relatively concise and based on actual business procedures (events) and entities.

 Good fit for: